NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/BayesianBasics/Inferenceandpdfs/sec-04-summary.md

 ::::

-:::{admonition} Correlations and the effective number of samples
+## Correlations and the effective number of samples

 Consider $n$ quantities $y_1$, $y_2$, $\ldots$, $y_n$, which individually are identically distributed with  mean $\mu_0$ and variance $\sigma_0^2$, but with unspecified covariances between the $y_i$.
 For concreteness we'll say that the distribution of $\yvec = (y_1, y_2, \ldots, y_n)$ is a multivariate Gaussian: